cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/adfs.md

 1. Select **Next**.

 1. Enter a **Display name**.
-We suggest you use an easily recognizable name.
+We suggest you use a recognizable name.
 Include any information regarding this connection in the **Notes** field.

 1. Select **Next**.
 The **Choose Profile** step displays.